Why You Should Upgrade Your Home’s Switchboard

 Installing an EV charger at home is an exciting step toward sustainable transportation.
 But first, your electrical service must be ready to handle the increased load safely.

 By understanding your current electrical capacity, when upgrades are required, associated labour costs, and following essential safety steps, you can upgrade your switchboard appropriately before installing your charger.
-While it may seem daunting, having a qualified electrician assess your needs and perform the switchboard upgrade is well worth it for peace of mind.
+While it may seem daunting, having a qualified electrician assess your needs and perform the switchboard upgrade is worth it for peace of mind.

 Most dedicated EV chargers require a 240V circuit with 40-50 amps.
 This provides sufficient power for faster single-phase level 2 charging.
 Modern houses with high-powered appliances like air conditioners, large stoves and pool pumps are already reaching the single phase’s capabilities.
-Single-phase has a low voltage of 230V, which could take a bit longer to charge your vehicle.
+Single-phase has a low voltage of 230V, which could take longer to charge your vehicle.

-Upgrading the main service panel is preferred to provide sufficient capacity for the EV charger and your entire home’s current and future needs.
+Upgrading the main service panel is preferred to provide sufficient capacity for the EV charger and your home’s current and future needs.

 Use certified electricians, follow codes, size wiring correctly, install safety devices like GFCIs, and ensure adequate overall electrical capacity.